ga-curriculum/data-management-in-ai-projects/microlesson-01/README.md

     -   **Potential for Data Silos:** If not properly governed, a data mesh could lead to the creation of new data silos if domain teams do not adequately share or standardize their data.
     -   **Requires Strong Leadership:** Successfully transitioning to a data mesh requires strong leadership and buy-in from all levels of the organization.

+### Discussion

+-  Data warehouses and data lakes offer distinct advantages.
+In your experience, what factors influence the choice between these two for AI projects, and how have you balanced structured and unstructured data needs?
+-  Data lakes are prone to becoming 'data swamps' without proper governance.
+What practices has your organization implemented to maintain metadata management, data quality, and security in large-scale data lakes?
+-  The data mesh model emphasizes decentralized ownership and domain-driven design.
+What challenges or opportunities do you foresee in adopting this approach for your organization's AI projects?
+-  Each data repository type has specific use cases and limitations.
+How has your team leveraged technologies like data catalogs or federated governance to ensure collaboration and prevent data silos across repositories?
 -----

 ## VI.
 Conclusion and Best Practices (5 minutes)